charlieberens/ECE663_Final/README.md

 * SSH into <net_id>@login.cs.duke.edu
 	- Copy over everything you need.
 I usually just use scp.
 	- Do not store large files on the login server!
 You have a small-ish limit, and if you have VS Code connected remotely it will make your life a living hell.
 (It has to index every file and will make everything really laggy).
 		+ Instead store everything somewhere in the "/usr/project/xtmp/<net_id>" folder.
-I usually make a simlink to make things easier, ex:  ` sl datasets /usr/project/xtmp/<NET_ID>/datasets`
+I usually make a symlink to make things easier, ex:  ` sl datasets /usr/project/xtmp/<NET_ID>/datasets`
-		+ The project is in my xtmp folder so if you want to manage our current directory make a simlink to my directory using `sl 663Proj ../../../usr/project/xtmp/rnb23/663Proj`
+		+ The project is in my xtmp folder so if you want to manage our current directory make a symlink to my directory using `sl 663Proj ../../../usr/project/xtmp/rnb23/663Proj`
 * Using Slurm
 	- There are two ways to do it
 		+ Interactively: Use this if you want to test the code (don't run code directly on the login server, run this command first)